2025 Investment Property Mortgage Rates: A Comprehensive Guide

 As you explore investment opportunities, remember that the type of property and its location play a significant role in determining your mortgage rate.
 Understanding these factors will help you make informed decisions and secure the best possible financing.

-Single-Family vs. Multi-Family Rates
+Mortgage Rates: Single-Family vs. Multi-Family

 Generally, financing for single-family homes is seen as less risky for lenders than multi-family properties.
 This is because single-family homes are typically owner-occupied or rented to a single family, creating a more stable income stream.
 Multi-family units, while offering greater income potential, also carry a higher risk of vacancy or tenant turnover.
 This increased risk translates to higher interest rates.
 Lenders often add 0.125% to 0.25% to the rate for multi-unit properties (two to four units) compared to single-family homes.
 Investment property mortgage rates, in general, can be significantly higher—between 0.5% and 0.875% more—than rates on primary residences.